espocrm/documentation/docs/administration/workflows.md

 The Workflows tool is available in [Advanced Pack](https://www.espocrm.com/extensions/advanced-pack/).

 The Workflows tool automates your business processes in an easy way.
-You can access workflows from Administration panel.
+You can access Workflows from Administration panel.
 To create a Workflow rule you need to define:

-* Target Entity – what entity type the workflow is applied to;
+* Target Entity – what entity type the Workflow is applied to;
 * Trigger Type – how the Workflow will be triggered;
 * Conditions – conditions need to be met to trigger the Workflow;
-* Actions – what to do if the workflow is triggered.
+* Actions – what to do if the Workflow is triggered.

 In this article: